How do I apply for undergraduate on-campus housing?

 When can I reserve a space for summer housing?

-Summer housing applications will be available in Grace King Hall in late spring, and the dates have not yet been determined.
+Summer housing applications will be available in Grace King Hall in late spring.

 As a second-year (or higher) student, am I required to purchase a meal plan if I live in the apartments or residence halls?